 While waiting for your luggage you can buy Israeli currency, shekels, at the airport bank branch, or ATM (see Money).
 (Get enough for your first weekend off the base, because you may not be able to visit a bank or ATM before Shabbat.)

-If you arrive during normal working hours on the prescribed Sunday, you will be met at the meeting place in the Arrivals hall: at the chairs as you face exit #2, next to the sunglass counter.
+If you arrive before 2 PM on the prescribed Sunday, you will be met at the meeting place in the Arrivals hall: at the chairs as you face exit #2, next to the sunglass counter.
 There will usually be a Sar-El representative there.
 A currency exchange and ATM are nearby.
 If you are early you can wait at the chairs.

 Sar-El phone numbers are also on the back of your name badge.

-If you arrive before a scheduled start date to join Sar-El in Israel, you must phone the Program coordinator (052-821-9945) to confirm your arrival and the arrangements for joining.
+If you arrive before a scheduled start date to join Sar-El in Israel, you must phone Miri to confirm your arrival and the arrangements for joining.
 Follow the instructions that you were given in Canada.